nwong25/RecipeQuote/README.md

 See how much it'll cost you before committing to a recipe!

 An early stage prototype of an application that will estimate the initial cost of ingredients for recipes.
 This is still a work in progress.
+Until ingredient matching is improved, users can enter in prices for ingredients not matched by the app.

 Deployed at https://recipe-quote.herokuapp.com/